Dads (2013 TV series): Critical reception

 Dads was universally panned by critics.
 It holds a score of 15 out of 100 on review aggregator Metacritic, based on 28 critics, indicating "overwhelming dislike".
 It also holds a rare 0% rating on review aggregator Rotten Tomatoes, where the consensus reads, "A near-total disaster, Dads makes the fatal mistake of believing its racist gags can lend an edge to its aggressively predictable writing and unlikable characters."

+Tim Goodman of The Hollywood Reporter wrote, "there's not much to say about this retro stink bomb that, with its overly eager laugh track and broad-but-not-funny humor, might have been a better fit on CBS.
+(Because if it was, it would make all those race-and-vagina jokes on 2 Broke Girls look like Seinfeld material.)"
+Matt Zoller Seitz of Vulture wrote, "Dads — don't watch it.
+That way you won't have to roll your eyes back into your skull when Crawford and Peter Riegert, who plays Green's dad, battle to avoid paying a lunch check by fanning or blowing it across the table — this show's notion of brilliant physical comedy.
+And you won't have to cringe when the lads encourage an Asian co-worker to dress up as a 'sexy Asian schoolgirl' to appeal to potential Chinese investors, or when the show tries to get laughs from cultural stereotypes while half-assedly pretending the joke's on our heroes for being so ignorant."

 Ratings

 Dads premiered to a 2.2 rating in the key Adults 18-49 demographic.
 In week two, it fell about 32% to a 1.5 rating.

 These results were viewed by experts as mediocre.
 At television ratings analysis website TV by the Numbers, Dads premiered at On the Bubble on the Bubble Watch and had a de facto canceled status on the Renew/Cancel Index, until it was cancelled on May 7, 2014.